Instructions for Authors

 study belongs to the Results section.
 Methodology usually entertains: a) Description of the study participants including exclusion and inclusion criteria b) Technical information like instrument used, drugs or chemical used and all methods and procedures should be mentioned so that other researchers can reproduce the results.
 References should be given for establishing methodology as applicable c) Statistical methods with enough details to enable the reader for clear understanding of the methodology.
 Details of statistical methods include study design, sample size calculation (with reference), statistical tools used, P-values and confidence interval and statistical package used for data analysis with its version.

 If an organization was paid or otherwise contracted to help conduct the research (examples include data collection and management), then this should be mentioned in the methods in detail.
-A statement indicating that the research was approved by an independent local, regional or national review body (e.g., ethics committee, institutional review board) should also be included.
+An statement indicating that the research was approved by an independent local, regional or national review body (e.g., ethics committee, institutional review board) should also be included.
+Data should not be five years older.

 Present your results in logical sequence in the text, tables, and figures, giving the main or most important findings first.
 Do not repeat all the data in the tables or figures, in the text; emphasize or summarize only the MOST important observations.
 Extra or supplementary materials and technical details can be placed in an appendix where they will be accessible but will not interrupt the flow of the text, or they can be published solely in the electronic version of the journal.